54 Fun Baby Shower Games

 How to play:

 Split your guests into two teams of four or five and place the plastic baby potty near the teams.
 Once the timer starts, one person from each team must walk a penny between their legs and drop it in the potty without using their hands.
-When the first person from the team completes the challenge, the next person ‘goes potty’ with their penny, and so on.
+When the first person from the team completes the challenge, the next person ‘spends a penny’ in the potty, and so on.
 Whichever team drops the most pennies in the potty wins.
 As an added bonus, the potty makes a great gift for the parent(s)-to-be!

 Another race against the clock that ends with more gifts for the parent(s)-to-be!